NishanChakma/CityPulse/README.md

 # Note

 ⚠️ Biometric login is supported only on real devices.
 On emulators or simulators, biometric features and local storage persistence functions may not work properly.
 To fully test authentication and data persistence, please use a physical device.
+Please note, in the biometric branch the session is only available when fingerprint authentication is enabled.

 > Without Biometric login use [main](https://github.com/NishanChakma/CityPulse/tree/main) branch(recommended)
 > With Biometric login use [biometric-login]() branch